 Current Customer Base

 You’re current and repeat customers are golden here.
-Not only do most business reply on them during peak times, but they now become more crucial during downtimes.
+Not only do most businesses reply to them during peak times, but they now become more crucial during downtime.

 New Customer Base